AI-League/grt_blog/_posts/2024-08-06-day1-judging.md

 This tier is described as:

-> This receives a $50 bounty since you found a valid prompt that produces model violations at percentages different from the model card.
+> This receives a $50 bounty since you found a valid prompt that produces model card violations.
 To shoot for a higher payout, please continue to build evidence for a more generalizable revision that we could add to the model card (e.g. more diverse prompts to build out a clearly defined category).

-We re-adjudicated the complete collection of reports and paid out 10+ bounties, but most of these were related to jailbreaks.
+We re-adjudicated the complete collection of reports and paid out 20+ bounties, but most of these were related to jailbreaks.
 Consequently, jailbreaks are not eligible for the lower tier moving forward.
 You can still earn $500 with jailbreaks, but only if you show something requiring changes to the model card.

 # Reasons for the Change